Vantiq/vantiq-sdk-node/README.md

 where `<server>` is the full URL for the Vantiq server to connect to, such as *https://dev.vantiq.com/* and `apiVersion` is the version of the API to use.
 If not specified, this defaults to the latest version, currently *1*.
 At this point, the *Vantiq* instance has not yet connected to the server.

-If you have an accessToken for your Vantiq server, just set `vantiq.accessToken` to the token's value:
+If you have an access token for your Vantiq server, just set `vantiq.accessToken` to the token's value:

     vantiq.accessToken = "<token value>";